Sunday, October 20, 2024

 And here's a guide that it inspired me to produce - looking at the rising video game industry and its corollary in digital advertising: In-game advertising

-We developed a lot of rapport with leaders in the industry, whilst we built and promoted the surveys.
+We developed a lot of rapport with leaders in the industry, while we built and promoted the surveys.

 It's also great for generating high-value, targeted leads who are truly serious about your solutions.
 We started to get about 100 a month from this report right from the start—from Ad agencies, advertisers, and video game companies.